-Family Rights Group Complaints and Compliments Policy and Procedure
+Family Rights Group Complaints, Comments and Compliments Policy

 Family Rights Group is committed to being an excellent organisation, whose services reflect the organisation’s principles and practices.
-We involve families and practitioners in steering the direction of the organisation and we listen and respond to the views of our service users, so that we can continue to improve our service.
+We involve families and practitioners in steering the direction of the organisation.
+We listen and respond to the views of our service users, so that we can continue to improve our service.

 We aim to ensure that:

-- We treat it seriously whether it is made by telephone, letter, or email or in person;
+- We treat it seriously whether it is made by telephone, letter, email, via social media or in person

 - We learn from complaints, use them to improve our service, and monitor them at our Trustee Board.

 - You can make a complaint by telephone, letter, email, by social media via direct Twitter or Facebook message, or in person.
 Please tell us: